cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 func (k *Keeper) MustRefundWager(ctx sdk.Context, storedGame *types.StoredGame)
 ```

 The `Must` prefix in the function means that the transaction either takes place or a panic is issued.
 If a player cannot pay the wager, it is a user-side error and the user must be informed of a failed transaction.
 If the module cannot pay, it means the escrow account has failed.
-This error is much more serious.
-An invariant has been violated and the whole application must be terminated.
+This error is much more serious: an invariant has been violated and the whole application must be terminated.

-Now it is time to set up collecting a wager, paying winnings, and refunding a wager:
+Now set up collecting a wager, paying winnings, and refunding a wager:

 1. **Collecting wagers** happens on a player's first move.
 Therefore, differentiate between players: